 The new rule sanctioned last December 15th, which defines the new regulatory framework for drones in Spain (RD 1036/2017), has been published in the Spanish Official State Gazette (BOE) of 2018.
-This new rule is one of the first but not the only to be introduced in Europe, providing additional possibilities to professional services and stablishing new conditions.
-Besides, the Spanish Ministry of Development (Ministerio de Fomento) together with the Spanish Civil Aviation Authority (AESA) committed to create a strategic plan for drones for the first trimester of 2018, a tool that will boost this segment of the industry in Spain.
-Some changes that this new rule includes are the following.
+This new rule is one of the first but not the only to be introduced in Europe, providing additional possibilities to professional services and establishing new conditions.
+Besides, the Spanish Ministry of Development (Ministerio de Fomento) together with the Spanish Civil Aviation Authority (AESA) committed to creating a strategic plan for drones for the first trimester of 2018, a tool that will boost this segment of the industry in Spain.
+Some changes that this new rule includes are the following:

 Operational scenarios of the new rule for drones